Menu

 ARCHIVEQuery-only-Learnings, Preferences

-• DECISION and FACT → CRITICAL (always available)
+• DECISION and FACT are commonly prioritized as CRITICAL

-• TODO and CONTEXT → DAILY (recent context)
+• TODO and CONTEXT are commonly considered for DAILY loading

-• LEARNING and PREFERENCE → ARCHIVE (query when needed)
+• LEARNING and PREFERENCE are commonly queried from ARCHIVE

 Daily Journals